zaphosting/docs/en/satisfactory_connect_experimental.md

 sidebar_label: Connect to the Server (Experimental)
 ---

-> ⚠️ This guide only works with Satisfactory Experimental (Update 5.0)

 Open your ZAP-Hosting Gameserver Dashboard and verify that the Server is Online:

 ![](https://screensaver01.zap-hosting.com/index.php/s/4SnRTZHYps44ffD/preview)